 GLOBE Teacher's Guide: Fire Fuel

 The Global Learning and Observations to Benefit the Environment (GLOBE) Program is an international science and education program providing students and the public the chance to participate in scientific data collection, and add to our understanding of the Earth system.
-This guide outlines how citizen scientists can observe land in their local community for potential fire fuel.
+This guide outlines how you can observe land in your own community for potential fire fuel.
 Explore many more multilingual resources available on the GLOBE website.

 The Smoke Sense Study is a project from the Environmental Protection Agency (EPA) that studies the health affects of wildfire smoke.
 Through a free mobile app, the EPA shares information about current wildfires and air quality each day.
 Participate anonymously through the app to gather information about health symptoms related to wildfires, and complete various challenges on the app.
 Protect your health and be a scientist with Smoke Sense.